The best local moving companies in South Dakota

 - State licensing: To operate legally within the state, Minnesota household goods movers must have a current permit from the Minnesota Department of Transportation (MnDOT).
 Before being granted operating authority, each moving company must file a public tariff, provide proof of insurance and submit a Certificate of Compliance to MnDOT.
 Verify that your moving company is properly licensed before booking their services.

-- Change of address: Submit your USPS change of address form at least one week before your move.
-Just set your official move date, and your mail will be forwarded to Minnesota right on time.
+- Change of address: Submit your USPS change of address form at least a week before your move.
+That way, once you’ve locked in your moving date, your mail will start forwarding to Minnesota without a hitch.
 Get started here.

-- Mover's insurance: By law, interstate moving companies are required to provide basic insurance coverage, known as "released value protection," at no extra cost.
+- Mover’s insurance: Interstate moving companies are required under federal law to provide basic insurance, also called “released value protection,” free of charge to all moving customers.
 In Minnesota, opt for the budget-friendly Released Value Protection provided by movers at no extra charge.
 While economical, it offers minimal coverage at 60 cents per pound per article.
 For full value coverage of your items, consult with your chosen moving company for alternatives or consider a third-party insurance provider.

 - Moving checklist: Nothing beats peace of mind.
 Use our moving checklist to make sure you haven’t missed a thing.